Pregnancy and Sunscreen Use

 4. Avoid fragrances and additives in your sunscreen and stick to straightforward sunscreens, with a lesser number of total ingredients.
 Our early research has shown that number of allergens in a sunscreen increases with increasing number of ingredients.

 If these basics are in place, you should be able to use sunscreen, both safely and effectively in pregnancy, without worrying about your baby.
-So next, do babies need sunscreens?
-We will discuss this soon!

 More sunscreen topics for you to explore: